raketman/database-partition-processor/README.md

  RaketmanDatabasePartitionProcessor
 ==========================

-This library provides a way to auto create partition, which base of date field
+This library provides a way to auto create|delete partition, which base of date field

 ```